 Whether you install the mulch yourself or hire a professional, mulch can be a great addition to your landscape.
 If you have the supplies and the time, applying the mulch yourself can save you on installation costs.

-If you have a large area to cover, hiring a local landscape professional near you may be the way to go.
+If you have a large area to cover, hiring a local professional near you may be the way to go.

 Note: LawnStarter may get a referral fee for matching you with contractors in your area.